Dental Implant Cost in London — Price Guide & Clinics

 Replaces multiple adjacent missing teeth using fewer implant posts for support.
 More cost effective than placing individual implants for each tooth.

 Full arch replacement (upper or lower jaw) using 4 to 6 strategically placed implants.
-The go to solution for patients who have lost most or all teeth in an arch.
+The standard solution for patients who have lost most or all teeth in an arch.
 Typical range: £8,000 to £15,000 per arch.

 Zygomatic implants